Last updated: 14 July 2014

 Professional systems come with upgrades for one year after purchase.
 An Extended Technical Support or ad-hoc upgrades are available after that period.

 The Professional edition for 32 bit targets is the previous Developer edition with the PowerNet TCP/IP stack included.
+For 16 bit targets the Professional features are the same as those of the Developer edition.

 Upgrades are provided for one year after purchase.
 Ad-hoc upgrades are available after that period.